AntonShevchuk/gotcha-template/PRIVACY.md

 # Privacy Policy

-This Privacy Policy outlines the handling of information by GOTCHA ("the Bot").
+This Privacy Policy outlines the handling of information by this Google Chat Bot ("the Bot").
-By using the Bot, you agree to the collection and use of information in accordance with this policy.

 ## 1. Information Collection and Use

-- **No Personal Information:** The Bot does not collect or store any personal information.
+This Google Chat Bot ("Bot") is designed to operate with minimal data collection.
+Here's what you need to know about the data we handle:

+### What We Collect
+- Google Chat user display name
+- Message content during bot interactions
+- Command inputs and responses
+- User settings and preferences within the bot

+### How We Use the Data
+- To process and respond to your commands
+- To provide requested information and services
+- To improve bot functionality and user experience
+- To maintain the necessary chat context for proper operation

+### Data Storage and Protection
+- No message history is permanently stored
+- User preferences are stored securely in Google Apps Script properties
+- All data processing occurs within Google Workspace's secure environment
+- No data is shared with third parties

+### Data Retention
+- Chat interactions are processed in real-time and not retained
+- User preferences are kept only while the bot is active in your workspace
+- Data is automatically removed when the bot is uninstalled

 ## 2. Data Security